dmfiel/ps-ip-address-tracker/README.md

-# Per Scholas - Module 6 - SBA - eCommerce System
+# Web Address Tracker

-This project uses TypeScript and advanced JavaScript to build a functional, real-world application.
-It employs object-oriented programming (OOP) principles, asynchronous operations, error handling, and API interaction.
+This project uses TypeScript and Tailwind to build a functional, real-world application.
+It allows the user to search for any IPv4 address or domain name to find out location and ISP for the web server and then display the location on an interactive map.
+This uses the the IP Geolocation API from IPify and mapping from LeafletJS.
+The system also uses the country API from the RESTCountries API to display the location's country flag and name.

 ## Table of contents